geo-chalk/Msc-Data-Science-AUEB/Advanced_Customer_Analytics/README.md

 2. Make sure that the website includes a free-text search box that users can use to search for products.

-3. Email me your selection at ted@aueb.gr.
+3. Email me your selection at ****.
 Each student should work on a different website, so I will maintain the list of selected websites at the top of our Wiki.
 First come, first served.

 4. Create a first Python Notebook with a function called scrape( ).
 The function should accept as a parameter a query (a word or short phrase).
 The function should then use selenium to: